 The rules governing PFICs can have adverse effects for U.S. federal income tax purposes.
 The tests for determining PFIC status for a taxable year depend upon the relative values of certain categories of assets and the relative amounts of certain kinds of income.
 The determination of whether we are a PFIC depends on the particular facts and circumstances (such as the valuation of our assets, including goodwill and other intangible assets) and may also be affected by the application of the PFIC rules, which are subject to differing interpretations.
 Based on our initial assessment, we do not believe that we were classified as a PFIC for U.S. federal income tax purposes for the taxable year ending December 31, 2021.
 However, the application of the PFIC rules is subject to uncertainty in several respects, and we cannot assure you the U.S. Internal Revenue Service will not take a contrary position.
 Furthermore, this is a factual determination that must be made annually after the close of each taxable year.
 If we are a PFIC for any taxable year during which a U.S. holder holds our common shares or Public Warrants, certain adverse U.S. federal income tax consequences could apply to such U.S. holder and such holders may be subject to additional reporting requirements.
-See "U.S. Federal Income Tax Considerations - Tax Consequences of Ownership and Disposition of Public Shares and Public Warrants - Passive Foreign Investment Company Rules" included in our registration statement on Form S-1 filed with the SEC on October 7, 2021 for a more detailed discussion with respect to our PFIC status and the application of the PFIC rules to them.
+See "U.S. Federal Income Tax Considerations - Tax Consequences of Ownership and Disposition of Public Shares and Public Warrants - Passive Foreign Investment Company Rules" included in our registration statement on Form S-1 filed with the SEC on October 7, 2021 for a more detailed discussion with respect to our PFIC status and the application of the PFIC rules.
+U.S. Holders of our common shares and Public Warrants are urged to consult their tax advisors regarding the application of the PFIC rules to them.